tommccracken/PlanetaryGears/README.md

 ## Theory

 The library uses the following equations to determine the unknown size and speed variables based on the known variables and the particular size and speed input modes that have been selected.

-With regard to the following equations, the variables Ws, Wp, Wc and Wr represent the angular velocities of the sun gear, planet gear(s), carrier, and ring gear respectively and the variables Ns, Np and Nr represent the sizes (numbers of teeth) of the sun gear, planet gear(s) and ring gear respectively.
+The variables Ws, Wp, Wc and Wr represent the angular velocities of the sun gear, planet gear(s), carrier, and ring gear respectively and the variables Ns, Np and Nr represent the sizes (numbers of teeth) of the sun gear, planet gear(s) and ring gear respectively.

 ### Size calculations: